schwallsunk/Open-Geiger-Mueller/README.md

 This repository should provide all the needed parts for the construction of low-cost entry-level Geiger Müller (GM) counter system.
 This counter was build by request from the students of 151-0163-00L  Nuclear Energy Conversion at ETH Zürich.

+The repository itself is subdivided into two two main parts.
+The hardware parts contains all the relevant EDA files created in KiCAD v9.
+The software directory contains all the different code written and tested for and on the hardware.

 ## The Geiger Müller chamber :radioactive:
 The detector is based on either the chinese J321 GM-tube or the soviet SBM-20 GM-tube (can be varied by soldering the negative receptacle either into the spot closer or further away from the HV terminal).
 The J321 can be easily bought through Aliexpress or ebay whereas for the SBM-20 tube you need to revert to ebay only.